jeffchannell/jiggle/README.md

 | `stop()` | Executed when jiggling is no longer detected. |
 | `update(settings)` | Executed if any of the preferences are changed. `settings` is a `Gio.Settings` instance. |

+In addition, each effect package should also implement a `new_effect` function that returns a new instance of the effect.

 ### Building

 Tools required: